Free Printable Fidget Spinner 2D Shape Graph Activity

 Pattern Blocks

-Use pattern blocks with the graphing activity so children must spin, find the correct block, then graph it.
+Use pattern blocks with the graphing activity so children can spin, find the correct block, and then graph it.

 Use the Spinner